AndriusDac/sweet_shop_test/README.md

 # 🍭 SweetShop

-Welcome to **SweetShop** – a simple online candy store with end-to-end tests powered by Cypress.
+Welcome to **SweetShop** – a simple online candy store with end-to-end automated tests by Cypress.
 Functional testing suite for [SweetShop](https://sweetshop.netlify.app/) using [Cypress](https://www.cypress.io/).

-This project ensures that core functionality and user flows of the Sweet Shop website work as expected.
+These features are thoroughly tested using:

+- 6 Test Scenarios (TS)
+- 46 Test Cases (TC)

+All TSs and TCs are described in the [**TestCases.md**](/TestCases.md) file.

+The project also incorporates a robust CI/CD pipeline using GitHub Actions.

 ## 🧠 Project Overview

-his repository contains automated functional tests that validate:
+This repository contains automated functional tests that validate:

 - Page navigation
 - Product visibility and availability